kaeedo/MinimalFableDemo/README.md

 # Minimal Fable Demo using Preact and Preact-Compat

 The master branch is the finished version with Preact and the aliases in the webpack config set.
-To run locally, simply issue the following commands in the root after cloning
+Switch over to the `react` branch to see the version using react To run locally, simply issue the following commands in the root after cloning

 `npm install`